pydio/pydio-doc-howto/cells_private_ip.md

-When starting `cells`, you see this warning:
+When starting `cells`, you see this warning in your logs:

 ```sh
 Warning: no private IP detected for binding broker.
 Will bind to <YOUR PUBLIC IP ADDRESS>, which may give public access to the broker.
 ```

+You should solve this issue by adding a virtual NIC  on your machine or you might be at risk (depending onn how secure is your network).

 ## Overview